neutrinoceros/inifix/README.md

 ```shell
 $ inifix-format pluto.ini
 ```
+Note that comments are preserved.

 #### Options

-Note that comments are preserved in all cases.
-* To print a diff patch to stdout instead, pass the `--diff` flag
+* To print a diff patch to stdout instead of editing the file, use the `--diff` flag
 ```shell
 $ inifix-format pluto.ini --diff
 ```
-* Use `--name-column-size <n>` to specify the length of the first column (including right padding).
-Names longer this value will not be aligned, but whitespace separating them from values will be minimised.
+* Use `--name-column-size <n>` to specify the length of the name column (padding included).
+Values attached to names longer than this value will not be aligned, though padding will be minimised.

 This program also doubles as `pre-commit` hook
 ```yaml